Jam1L/firstrepo/First_repo/mark_down_cheat_sheet.md

-we are in git 101
+we are not in git 101
 changing

 this is not readme